 In 2018, the Town adopted a mixed-use and multi-modal transportation study of the Uptown Corridor.
 This regional and very comprehensive look at Uptown included economic feasibility analysis, architectural review, a transportation assessment, and recommendations for improvement.
-Upon adoption, the Town quickly retained Bergman Associates to prepare a Form Based Code as recommended in the study and hopes to finish drafting by the end of 2021.
+Upon adoption, the Town quickly retained Bergman Associates to prepare a Form Based Code as recommended in the study and it is expected that this will be adopted by the end of 2021.